Happily N'Ever After: Plot

 The trio find the Seven Dwarfs' home, only to discover Frieda's army waiting there for an attack.
-The Seven Dwarfs help the trio defend themselves from the attackers, and they successfully escape with the help of Rick. unfortunately, after the battle, Rick and Ella have another falling-out over the Prince, with Rick insisting the Prince is not the hero they need.
-Ella refuses to believe his claims and leaves him so she can find the Prince herself, but after listening to Munk and Mambo's retelling of her original story, Ella grows uncertain if that is what she wants in life, suddenly realizing her feelings for Rick.
+The Seven Dwarfs help the trio defend themselves from the attackers, and they successfully escape with the help of Rick.
+Unfortunately, after the battle, Rick and Ella have another falling-out over the Prince, with Rick insisting the Prince is not the hero they need.
+Ella refuses to believe his claims and leaves him so she can find the Prince herself, but after listening to Munk and Mambo's retelling of her original story, Ella grows uncertain if that is what she wants in life, suddenly realizing Rick’s feelings for her.
 With some encouragement from Mambo, Ella decides to go after Rick.
 However, Frieda, angered by her army's inability to capture Ella, decides to go after her herself.
 Frieda succeeds in kidnapping Ella, but Rick, Mambo, and Munk manage to sneak into the castle to rescue Ella, and together the foursome enter a battle with Frieda over the staff.

-During the struggle, Frieda seemingly kills Rick with a blast from the staff, but she accidentally creates a portal and loses the staff as she struggles to fight against Ella.
+During the struggle, Frieda knocks Rick out with a blast from the staff, but she accidentally creates a portal and loses the staff as she struggles to fight against Ella.
 Ella, finally fed up with Frieda's treatment of her, punches her in the rift, banishing her from Fairy Tale Land forever and setting the stories back in place.
-Ella then goes to mourn over Rick, but to her happiness Rick is revealed to have survived, and they both confess their feelings for each other, while the imprisoned fairy tale characters (including the Prince) drive out the villains.
+After Rick wakes up, he and Ella both confess their feelings for each other, while the imprisoned fairy tale characters (including the Prince) drive out the villains.

-With the Scales tipped back into balance and the kingdom regained, Ella and Rick decide to choose their destinies in a world of happy endings and get married, while a few other fairy tale characters (including the reformed Rumplestiltskin) start to follow suite.
+With the Scales tipped back into balance and the kingdom regained, Ella and Rick decide to choose their own destinies in a world of happy endings and get married, while a few other fairy tale characters (including the reformed Rumplestiltskin) start to follow suit.
 Finally, the Wizard returns from vacation, and both Munk and Mambo agree not to tell him about the events that occurred.

 In the mid-credits, Frieda is shown trapped in the Arctic surrounded by love-struck elephant seals.